duartemjoseph-spec/FigmaLife/README.md

  // You can add multiple dates with description.

-// Person who Peer Reviewed your assignment: James Blackwell: "  "
+// Person who Peer Reviewed your assignment: James Blackwell: "Everything works well tho I feel like there's too much distraction because if the background, its hard for me to focus on the Topic, other then that its well Nice job  "